MicroStrategy/rest-api-docs/CONTRIBUTING.md

 ## Reviewing

-We (usually the docs team, but sometimes MicroStrategy product managers, engineers, or supportocats too!) review every single PR.
-The purpose of reviews is to create the best content we can for people who use MicroStrategy.
+We (usually the docs team, but sometimes Strategy product managers, engineers, or supportocats too!) review every single PR.
+The purpose of reviews is to create the best content we can for people who use Strategy.

 :yellow_heart: Reviews are always respectful, acknowledging that everyone did the best possible job with the knowledge they had at the time.